Pilgrims (Plymouth Colony): The Mayflower Compact

 The charter was incomplete for the Plymouth Council for New England when the colonists departed England (it was granted while they were in transit on November 3/13).
 They arrived without a patent; the older Wincob patent was from their abandoned dealings with the London Company.
 Some of the passengers, aware of the situation, suggested that they were free to do as they chose upon landing, without a patent in place, and to ignore the contract with the investors.

-A brief contract was later on drafted to address this issue, later known as the Mayflower Compact, promising cooperation among the settlers "for the general good of the Colony unto which we promise all due submission and obedience."
+The Leiden congregants, therefore, drafted a brief contract known as the Mayflower Compact, promising cooperation among the settlers "for the general good of the Colony unto which we promise all due submission and obedience."
 It organized them into what was called a "civill body politick," in which issues would be decided by voting, the key ingredient of democracy.
 It was ratified by majority rule, with 41 adult male Pilgrims signing for the 102 passengers (74 males and 28 females).
 Included in the company were 13 male servants and three female servants, along with some sailors and craftsmen hired for short-term service to the colony.
 At this time, John Carver was chosen as the colony's first governor.
 It was Carver who had chartered the Mayflower and his is the first signature on the Mayflower Compact, being the most respected and affluent member of the group.
-The Mayflower Compact is considered to be one of the seeds of American democracy and one source has called it the world's first written constitution.
+The Mayflower Compact is considered to be one of the seeds of American democracy, and historians have called it the world's first written constitution.

 First landings

 Thorough exploration of the area was delayed for more than two weeks because the shallop or pinnace (a smaller sailing vessel) which they brought had been partially dismantled to fit aboard the Mayflower and was further damaged in transit.
 Small parties, however, waded to the beach to fetch firewood and attend to long-deferred personal hygiene.

-Exploratory parties were undertaken while awaiting the shallop, led by Myles Standish (an English soldier from Chorley whom the colonists had met while in Leiden) and Christopher Jones.
-They encountered an old European-built house and iron kettle, left behind by some ship's crew, and a few recently cultivated fields, showing corn stubble.
+Myles Standish was an English soldier from Chorley whom the colonists had met while in Leiden, and they had asked him to join them as their military adviser.
+He and Christopher Jones led several exploratory trips ashore while awaiting the shallop's repair.
+They encountered an old European-built house and iron kettle, left behind by some ship's crew, and a few recently cultivated fields showing corn stubble.